-Exhibit 15 Originator Profile, Servicer Profile and Ope erating Risks Date of Operations Review: 27-Apr-16 Originator Background CaixaBank, S.A.
-Rating: Baa2/(P)P-2 Senior Unsecured; Baa1(cr)/P-2(cr) Financial Institution Group Outlook for Sector: Stable Ownership Structure: Asset Size: €340.3 billion (as of 31/05/2016) % of Total Book Securitized: Not available Transaction as % of Total Book: Not available % of Transaction Retained: 100% Method of Payment of Borrowers in the Pool: 100% direct debit % of Obligors with Account at Originator: Not available Distribution of Payment Dates: Not available Servicer Background CaixaBank, S.A.
-Rating: Baa2/(P)P-2 Senior Unsecured; Baa1(cr)/P-2(cr) Regulated by: Bank of Spain Total number of Receivables Serviced: 20.5bn (as of 30 June 2016) Number of Staff: 32,235 of which 779 within the collections management team
+Date of Operations Review: 29-May-17

+Originator Background CaixaBank, S.A.

+Rating: Baa2/(P)P-2 Senior Unsecured; Baa1(cr)/P-2(cr)

+Financial Institution Group Outlook for Sector: Stable

+Ownership Structure:

+Asset Size: €370.3 billion

+% of Total Book Securitized: Not available

+Transaction as % of Total Book: Not available

+% of Transaction Retained: 100%

+Method of Payment of Borrowers in the Pool: 100% direct debit

+% of Obligors with Account at Originator: Not available

+Distribution of Payment Dates: Not available

+Servicer Background CaixaBank, S.A.

+Rating: Baa2/(P)P-2 Senior Unsecured; Baa1(cr)/P-2(cr)

+Regulated by: Bank of Spain

+Total number of Receivables Serviced: €227.9 bn (as of 31 March 2017)

+Number of Staff: 37,638 (32,175 excluding BPI) of which 453 within the collections management team

 The originator provided us with extensive performance data on its whole unsecured consumer loan, consumer mortgages and credit lines portfolio.
-Both default and recovery data span over a long period (Defaults: 2005Q4 to 2015Q4; Recoveries: 2007Q4 to 2015Q3), including the recession Spain suffered in 2008-2009.
-Dynamic delinquency data have also been provided from 2008Q1 up to 2015Q4.
+Separate performance date were provided for the pre-approved consumer loans book.
+Both 90+ delinquencies and recovery data span over a long period (2008Q1 to 2017Q1, except for the pre-approved loans where vintages cover 2012Q1 to 2017Q1), including the recession Spain suffered in 2008-2009.
+We were not provided with dynamic delinquency data.
 In our view, the quantity and quality of data received is adequate compared to transactions that have achieved high investment-grade ratings in this sector in other European countries.

-The exhibits below show cumulative defaults since origination for CaixaBank's consumer loans, consumer mortgages and consumer drawdowns of mortgage credit lines subportfolios.
+The exhibits below show cumulative 90+ delinquencies since origination for CaixaBank's consumer loans, pre-approved consumer loans, consumer drawdowns of mortgage credit lines and consumer mortgages subportfolios.

-Vintage Default Data for Consumer Loans Subportfolio
+Vintage Cumulative 90+ Delinquencies Data for Consumer Loans Subportfolio